-If you access Echo360 directly through the Echo360 URL, you may not need to change any of your browser settings.
-However if you access Echo360 through an LMS such as Canvas or Moodle or Blackboard, and PARTICULARLY if Echo360 is opened inside a browser frame, the below-listed changes to Firefox may be necessary in order to view Echo360 class recordings in a frame, as well as viewing LIVE streams.
+If you access Echo360 directly through the Echo360 URL, you may not need to change any of your browser configurations.
+However, if you access Echo360 through an LMS such as Canvas or Moodle or Blackboard, and PARTICULARLY if the Echo360 window is opened inside of a browser frame, the below-listed changes to the Firefox browser settings will likely be necessary in order to view Echo360 class recordings and LIVE streams as provided.

 Enabling Cookies in Firefox